Data protection policy of Bosch Sicherheitssysteme GmbH

 (Legal basis: Justified interest on our part in direct marketing as long as this occurs in accordance with data protection and competition law).

-- Provision of these Online Offers and fulfillment of a contract under our contractual terms including settlement.
-Settlement may include the sale of claims.
+- Provision of these Online Offers and fulfillment of contractual obligation’s under our contractual terms including invoicing and prior credit assessment.
+Invoicing may include the sale of claims.

-(Legal bases: Fulfillment of contract and/or our justified interest in efficient claims management regarding the sale of claims).
+(Legal bases: Fulfillment of contractual obligation respectively our justified interest in an efficient claims management and in avoiding claim defaults as regards the sale of claims and the credit assessment.

 (Legal bases: Fulfillment of our legal obligations within the scope of data security and justified interest in resolving disruptions/disturbances and in the security of our offers).

 - Self-promotion and promotion by others, as well as market research and reach analysis within the scope statutorily permitted or based on consent.